kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/06-file-handling-img-resizing/02-routing-templating-single-stores.md

 #### How many params does the static google map need?
 * Use source to view static map
-* Copy and paste URL into Atom
+* Copy and paste URL into Atom/Sublime
 * Highlight all `&` in URL
-* Move over 1 space and delete all `&` and press return
+* Move 1 space left and delete all `&` and press return
 * You will see all the params we need for a static google map

 ### A lot goes into making a static map